TrimBiggs/calico-docker-prototype/GCEPrototype.md

     * Add an IP address to the `veth` interface.
     * Write a file in `/opt/plugin/data` which contains information about the endpoint (to be picked up by the dummy plugin).

 + If you networked a container on the first host, then you are done - the script creates files in `/opt/plugin/data` where the Calico plugin reads it.
 If instead you networked a container on the second host, then you need to copy across the relevant container config file into `/opt/plugin/data`.
-This involves running the following commands on the first host (change the hostname and the name of the file being copied appropriately).
+This involves running the following commands on the first host (change the hostname(s) and the name of the file being copied appropriately).

+    + If you're running CoreOS on the hosts, use GCE's `copy-files` command from the `networking server` to copy the file from `host-1` to the `networking server`, then again to copy the file from the `networking server` onto `host-1`.
+(Be sure to replace the `us-central1-a` zone value to whichever zone value your hosts are using.)

+            gcloud compute copy-files host-2:/opt/plugin/data/192_168_2_1.txt /tmp --zone us-central1-a gcloud compute copy-files /tmp/192_168_2_1.txt host-1:/opt/plugin/data --zone us-central1-a

+    + If your hosts are not running CoreOS, you can use scp on `host-1` to copy the file from `host-2` to `host-1`.

-        scp host2:/opt/plugin/data/192_168_2_1.txt /opt/plugin/data
+            scp host-2:/opt/plugin/data/192_168_2_1.txt /opt/plugin/data

 + The Calico plugin checks for configuration dynamically, but it might take quite some time (up to a minute or two) before it notices and passes through changes to the other Calico components.